-- a) studies that constitute normal educational practices in educational settings; - b) educational tests, where identifiers are not recorded; - c) collection or study of existing data, documents, records, pathological or diagnostic specimens, if these sources are publicly available, or if the information is recorded so that subjects cannot be identified. - d) observation (as opposed to participation) by the principal investigator of public behavior where identifiers are not recorded by the principal investigator and there is neither a risk of harm to subjects nor observation of sensitive aspects of the subjects' own behavior.
+- 3. collection or study of existing data, documents, records, pathological or diagnostic specimens, if these sources are publicly available, or if the information is recorded so that subjects cannot be identified. - 4. observation (as opposed to participation) by the principal investigator of public behavior where identifiers are not recorded by the principal investigator and there is neither a risk of harm to subjects nor observation of sensitive aspects of the subjects' own behavior